Ontario Public Service Employees Union Constitution 2017

 13.1 The regular Convention shall be held annually in Ontario at a time and place to be determined by the Executive Board.

-13.2.1 At least 90 days prior to the opening of a regular Convention the President shall issue a Convention call in both official languages to all bodies entitled to send delegates giving the planned time for convocation, expected duration of the Convention, and a general statement of the business to be transacted.
-The call shall also state how many delegates each body is entitled to send and shall be accompanied by the appropriate number of delegates’ credential forms, in duplicate.
+13.2.1 At least 90 days prior to the opening of a regular Convention the President shall issue a Convention call in both official languages to all bodies entitled to send delegates giving the planned time for Convention, expected duration of the Convention, and a general statement of the business to be transacted.
+The call shall also state how many delegates each body is entitled to send and shall be accompanied by the credential forms.
 The forms must be completed and attested to by two officers of the organization sending delegates.
-The originals should be retained by the delegates, who will present them at the time of registration immediately before and during a Convention, and the duplicate must be forwarded so as to reach the Union’s Headquarters not later than 30 days prior to the opening of the Convention.
+The form must be forwarded so as to reach the Union’s Headquarters not later than 30 days prior to the opening of the Convention.

 13.2.2 Not less than 15 days prior to the opening of the Convention, the Board shall forward to all registered delegates a copy of all resolutions and constitutional amendments submitted up to that date, as well as the material referred to in Articles 16.13.4 and 16.17.